5 Mins Read

 6. Government to spend 30% of expenditure on defence:

 The Singapore government will continue to invest a huge chunk of resources – about 30% in total – towards boosting defense, security, and diplomacy efforts in the country.
 To quote Mr. Heng, “This spending is significant but indispensable.
 We will invest more if the need arises”.
 The Home Team Science & Technology Agency is expected to be set up by the year-end and will play a major role in developing science and technology capabilities of the Home Team to fight terrorism, cybercrime, and other threats.

 7. Start up-SG to get a boost and government to initiate Scale Up-SG:

-Enterprise Singapore (ESG) is tasked with launching a ‘Scale-up SG’ programme to assist high-growth local firms.
-It will do so in partnership with the public and private sector.
-The programme will identify how local businesses can innovate, grow and venture overseas, There will be a two-year pilot to help firms understand innovation and commercialisation opportunities with mentorship from industry veterans or “Innovation Agents”.
+Enterprise Singapore (ESG) is tasked with launching a ‘Scale-up SG’ program to assist high-growth local firms.
+It will do so in partnership with the public and private sectors.
+The program will identify how local businesses can innovate, grow and venture overseas, There will be a two-year pilot to help firms understand innovation and commercialization opportunities with mentorship from industry veterans or “Innovation Agents”.
 Singapore will also invest an additional S$100 million in a new SME Co-Investment Fund III; in addition to the S$400 million already invested.

 8. GST on international travel to increase:

 With more Singaporeans traveling abroad, the government has decided to reduce the GST relief offered on imports.
 For all those who spend less than 48 hours outside Singapore, the value of goods bought overseas and eligible for GST relief will be reduced to S$100 (from S$150).
 For travelers who spend more than 48 hours abroad, this quantum will now stand at S$500 from the previous S$600.
 This change will take effect from Tuesday (Feb 19).